Sonakshi Sinha: I Was Being Fat-shamed By The Industry People & Media; That Really Hurt

 Sonakshi On Being Fat-shamed By Industry People

-Sonakshi reveals the trouble continued for her even after making her grand debut opposite Salman Khan in 2010.
-Sonakshi says when her debut film release, the audiences lapped her up but at the same time she also got fat shamed by the industry people and the media.
+Sonakshi reveals trouble continued for her even after making her grand debut opposite Salman Khan in 2010.
+Sonakshi says when her debut film released, the audiences lapped her up but at the same time, she also got fat-shamed by the industry people and the media.

 Sonakshi Was Hurt

-Speaking of her experience, Sonakshi says it hurt her and she always knew that she wasn't the average looking stick figure person.
+Speaking of her experience, Sonakshi says it hurt her, and she always knew that she wasn't the average looking stick figure person.
 But she also realised that she didn't have to become one.

 Sonakshi concludes by saying, "Honestly, I knew I had a lot more to offer than what I weight on the weighing scale.
 So I never took that to heart."